Why Elections Fail Pippa Norris

 Department of Government and International Relations

 Welcome to the Department of Government and International Relations at the University of Sydney.
-We are a comprehensive political science department, with particular expertise in International Relations, International Security, Comparative Politics, Australian Politics, Public Policy and Political Theory.
-Our missions are to:
+We are a comprehensive political science department, with particular expertise in International Relations, International Security, Comparative Politics, Australian Politics, Public Policy, Media Politics, Environmental Politics and Political Theory.
+The Department was one of only four Politics departments ranked a 5 in the 2015 Excellence in Research Australia (the top ranking).
+Our aim is to:

 Produce world class research which continually advances the intellectual boundaries of the discipline and develops our understanding of real world political phenomena.